codergal89/pen-and-paper-characters/tazmyla_fireforge.md

 * *Seebo Rickar Gerbi **Swong** Hazun* ♂️, a Gnome Fighter, who seems to be quite paranoid.
   * First met in Muckley.
   * Shortest member of the party
+  * Took a lot of damage during the showdown in the forest

 #### Muckley